kevin-44/WAX_Creator_API_Integration/README.md

 # Overview

-The WAX Creator API allows developers to create NFTs on the WAX Blockchain via external games, websites, and dApps.
+The WAX Creator API allows developers to create NFTs on the WAX Blockchain through external sources.